jtothebell/fake-08/README.md

 For bittboy and similar consoles, back up `emus/pico8/pico8.elf`  and replace it with the one from the release.
 Place your cart files in `roms/pico-8/` and use the front end of choice to launch games.
 Press the menu button to return to the menu (though you can also press start and exit to the FAKE-08 bios menu if you would like).

 ## Building:
-All platforms (except bittboy currently) have automated builds set up via GitHub actions using docker images.
+All platforms have automated builds set up via GitHub actions using docker images.
 You can see how those are set up in the `.github/workflows` directory of the repo.
+To run them locally using docker run the following command from the root directory of this repo (replace `{docker-image}` and `{platform}` with the values from your platform of choice in `.github/workflows/build.yml`):

+`docker run -v $PWD:/build_dir {docker-image} /bin/sh -ex /build_dir/.github/workflows/{platform}.sh`

+`-v $PWD:/build_dir` mounts the output of `pwd` (current working directory) in the docker container at `.build_dir`

+`/bin/sh -ex /build_dir/.github/workflows/{platform}.sh` executes the build script for that platform.
+Most just call `make`, but a few also execute a couple extra steps

 Building outside of a pre-setup docker container will require a toolchain installation for the platform that you want to build.